iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Doesn't recognize brisk walking on my HTC desire 530, even if I jog and I've tried it in every pocket.<br> :date: __2021-02-01 19:11:34__

-> Although it's an encouraging app, I've noticed it's not completely accurate but helps general motivational.
-I would be really happy if it actually measured the distances walked or run.<br> :date: __2021-01-28 14:56:11__

 #### 1-star reviews